WAP-Industries/family-friendly-website-scraper/README.md

 # Doujin Scraper

 ### Description
-aight imma get this out real quick i had to resort to using doujins.com because scraping nhentai cloudflare always results in a 403 error so fuck nhentai and cloudflare
+aight imma get this out real quick i had to resort to using doujins.com because nhentai cloudflare always causes a 403 error so fuck nhentai and cloudflare

 ---